ozfortress/ozfortress_docs/docs/rules/ahh.md

 #### 1.8.1.
 Claiming a Forfeit
 If the team hasn't communicated with you within three minutes, or is more than five minutes late, contact an administrator via your Captains Discord match channel to claim a forfeit win.
 Do not wait longer than this as it will affect the remainder of the event.

+#### 1.8.2.
+Medals & Forfeits
+Teams who forfeit a match, or are forfeited by AHH staff, will not receive any participation/placement medals.

 ## 2. AHH Playoffs
 ### 2.1.
 Playoff Match Format